wandss/airconditioner/README.md

 # airconditioner
-Web app to control air conditioner
+Web app to control air conditioner on a Raspberry PI board